leennoah/DMM_Fall2022/calendar.md

   * Mesh sculpting Introduction
   * learning the Sculpting Interface and some tools
   * Dynamic Topology and the sculpting workflow
-  * homework sculpt a shelf full of french bread
+  * homework: sculpt a shelf full of french bread
 ### A5.
 Looking at all the brushes and settings
   * import reference images (install pureRef)
-  * homework practice each brush - write down something each could be used for
+  * more sculpting practice
+  * learning to use masks in sculpt mode
+  * homework: Adapt this tutorial to make a moon with a face [Tutorial Video](https://www.youtube.com/watch?v=lKY2FIy60nc)
 ### A6.
 Sculpt something today Practice with technique and brushes
   * Getting the hang of things
   * In-class still life sculpt